Home / OLSAS Application Guide / OLSAS – University of Windsor

 3. All official transcripts

-• If you have received an offer of admission to the Dual JD Program, you must submit final official transcripts by August 1, 2024, unless you have just completed your degree.
+• If you have received an offer of admission to the Dual JD Program, you must submit final official transcripts by July 1, 2025.

 • You are required to submit 2 letters of reference.